Accessible Pricing

 We need strong buyer engagement to achieve the best price

-As mentioned, fair or market value does not necessarily excite buyers - more to the point, it does not necessarily excite enough buyers to want to strongly engage with our home.
+As mentioned earlier, fair or market price does not necessarily excite buyers - more to the point, it does not necessarily excite enough buyers to want to strongly engage.

 It is in fact strong buyer engagement that we should aim to encourage (as opposed to just attracting a few buyers), as this is what brings the strong level of interest, competition and demand we’d need to achieve the best price!

-The best way to stack the odds in our favour as far as achieving the best price is concerned, is to price in such a way to encourage strong buyer engagement!
+The best way to stack the odds in our favour as far as achieving the best price is concerned, is to price our home in such a way to encourage strong buyer engagement!

 Encouraging strong buyer engagement with an accessible price

-The key to encouraging strong buyer engagement is to offer accessibility, or more specifically, offering a more accessible price for buyers.
+The key to encouraging strong buyer engagement is to present accessibility for buyers, or more specifically, present a more accessible price for buyers to engage with!

-We should present to buyers a price that is more attractive and accessible than fair or market value!
+When pricing our home with the aim of achieving the best price, we ought to present to buyers a price that is more accessible, not to mention more attractive and exciting, than simply fair or market price.

-Although fair or market value can reasonably attract buyers and offers without a doubt, an accessible price will be more attractive to buyers, offering a lower barrier to entry for them to engage with our home, thereby creating excitement among them and stimulating their interest for our home!
+Although fair or market price can reasonably attract buyers and offers without a doubt, an accessible price will be more attractive to buyers, offering a lower barrier to entry for them to engage, thereby creating excitement among them and stimulating their interest in our home!

-Am I suggesting that we list our home at a very low asking price?
+Am I suggesting that we list our home at a low price?

-Certainly not, but I am suggesting that we price it in such a way to offer buyers a lower barrier to entry to encourage stronger buyer engagement than what we could possibly receive with the asking price at fair or market value.
+Certainly not, but I am suggesting that we price our home in such a way to offer buyers a lower barrier to entry to encourage stronger buyer engagement than what we could possibly receive if the price was at fair or market value.

-Although we are not underpricing per se, there is certainly an appropriate price point that would offer buyers a lower barrier to entry to encourage strong buyer engagement, yet enables us the best chance of achieving the best price.
+Although we are not underpricing our home per se, there is certainly an appropriate price point, i.e. the ‘sweet spot’, that would offer buyers a lower barrier to entry to encourage strong buyer engagement, yet enables us the best chance of achieving the best price.
+This sweet spot is the accessible price.
 I have discussed how we can arrive at this appropriate price point from the perspectives of saleable pricing, buyer enquiry pricing, and band pricing in more detail elsewhere in this guide - click the links to jump to those sections.

-From the buyers’ perspective, seeing our home offering an accessible price makes their job easier in deciding which property from the choices available in the market that they should give their most attention and priority to.
-Essentially, we are helping them to give our home their attention and priority over the competition!
+From the buyers’ perspective, seeing our home present an accessible price makes their job easier in deciding which property from the choices available on the market that they should give their highest priority and consideration to (as buyers generally tend to pick and view more than one property before deciding which one to buy).
+This is especially important for buyers who do not have ample time to find a suitable property.
+If our home does indeed offer a more accessible price, then we are in fact making the buyers’ job easier in helping them to decide to pick it as their highest priority and consideration over the competition!

-Simply put, presenting an accessible price enables us to attract as many buyers as we possibly can, including the buyers that we might have otherwise missed out on had we chosen to price our home at fair or market value instead.
+Simply put, presenting an accessible price enables us to attract as many buyers as we possibly can (particularly from our likely buyer pool), including the buyers that we might have otherwise missed out on if we had chosen to price our home at fair or market value instead.

-It’s worth pointing out that although the most obvious buyers for our home will be those who are looking in the price bracket where our home belongs, potential buyers can also be found among those whose maximum price that they’re prepared to pay for their next home is below the market value of our home, i.e. the buyers who are looking in the lower price bracket below the market value of our home.
+It’s worth pointing out that although the most obvious buyers for our home (particularly from our likely buyer pool) will be those who are looking in the price bracket where our home belongs; potential buyers (also from our likely buyer pool) can also be found among those whose maximum price that they’re prepared to pay for their next home is below the market price of our home, in other words, the buyers who are looking in the lower price bracket below the market price of our home.

 For example, if the fair or market price of our home is £1,000,000, this will be an inaccessible price for buyers whose maximum price is below that figure, and so those buyers aren’t likely to form part of, nor be able to further strengthen the buyer engagement for our home.

-However, if we presented a more accessible price, for example, a price below £1,000,000, then we’d have the opportunity to also attract the lower bracket buyers that we would have otherwise missed out on.
+However, if we presented a more accessible price; for example, a price below £1,000,000, say £900,000, then we’d have the opportunity to also attract the lower price bracket buyers that we would have otherwise missed out on.

-Why would we want to also attract lower bracket buyers?
+Why would we want to also attract lower price bracket buyers?

 In a lot of cases, a buyer’s maximum price is merely their starting point.
 Generally, buyers seeing a property priced above their maximum price are likely to ignore it and move onto other properties that are more suitable to their budget.
-Many of those buyers do not presume that there’s a chance of them being able to secure the property and so choose not to pursue it (at least not without being given a reason to presume otherwise).
+Many of those buyers do not presume that there’s a chance of being able to secure the property due to the price and so choose not to pursue it (at least not without being given a reason to presume otherwise).

 An accessible price gives those buyers that reason.
-It allows for lower bracket buyers to engage further, meaning that there’s a chance that they’d also form part of, as well as further strengthen the buyer engagement for our home, and end up coming through our door for a viewing.
+So rather than be deterred by a price that is too high for their initial budget (even if the price is at fair or market value), an accessible price allows for lower price bracket buyers to engage further, meaning that there’s a chance that they’d also form part of, as well as further strengthen the buyer engagement for our home, and end up coming through our door for a viewing.

 A buyer may not be able to fully appreciate the appeal of one’s home until they are through the door and seeing it in person.
 And it’s only when they are through the door and appreciating the appeal in person are they then more personally invested in the property.
 And at that point, they are more willing to participate and compete with other interested buyers.

-In other words, it’s very possible that even lower bracket buyers can decide to participate and compete with other interested buyers once they are through our door, able to see the appeal of our home in person and become personally invested.
-If we were to stick to the fair or market price, then the lower bracket buyers aren’t likely to come through the door at all!
+In other words, it’s very possible that even lower price bracket buyers can decide to participate and compete with other interested buyers once they are through our door and able to see the appeal of our home in person and become personally invested.
+Otherwise, if we were to stick to the fair or market price, then those lower price bracket buyers aren’t likely to come through the door at all!

 As mentioned, a buyer’s maximum price is merely their starting point.
 Once a buyer becomes more personally invested in a property, there’s always a chance that they’re prepared to pay more than they initially expected.
 In fact, according to Rightmove, 70% of buyers pay up to 20% more than they initially expected to pay.
 And interestingly, according to an article published on the Hamptons website, approximately 13% of viewings conducted across England and Wales in 2023 were of homes above the purchaser’s budget.
 In London and the Southeast, this number was 17% in the same year.
 Click here to read the full article.

-Another thing to consider is that, even the participation of lower bracket buyers further strengthens the level of interest, competition and demand for everyone else, compelling every interested buyer to make offers that are stronger and more competitive than the offers they otherwise would have made if the lower bracket buyers did not participate.
+Another thing to consider is that, even the participation of lower price bracket buyers further strengthens the level of interest, competition and demand for everyone else, compelling every interested buyer to make offers that are stronger and more competitive than the offers they otherwise would have made if the lower price bracket buyers did not participate!

 Achieving the best price with accessible pricing